freeCodeCamp/chapter/README.md

 - When I click one of those locations, I can see the "show view" for that event's chapter, with details about the upcoming event, along with a button to RSVP.

 - I can click the "RSVP" button.
 When I do, I will be prompted to sign in.
-Then I will receive an email with a ticket and add me to the public list of event attendees.
+Then I will receive an email with a ticket and I will be added to the public list of event attendees.

 - I will receive a second email the day before the event to remind me.